johnlspouge/2024-05-11_threshold_day/README.md

 The subdirectories of **Executable/** contain the following executables with the following purposes, also discoverable by running the Python program with the '-h' option.

 1. Exponent/run_ui_exponent.py :
-<br> Calculates the exponential growth lambda for an SEIR model where E and I are gamma-
+<br> Calculates the exponential growth lambda for an SEIR model where E and I are gamma-distributed.
-distributed.
 2. Extinction_Probability/run_ui_extinction_probability.py :
-<br> Calculates the extinction probability for (sufficiently simple) single-type Galton-
+<br> Calculates the extinction probability for (sufficiently simple) single-type Galton-Watson processes.
-Watson processes.
 3. Quantile/run_quantile_confidence_interval.py : (note the absence of the 'ui_' substring in the filename)
 <br> Calculates the quantiles of an integer distribution.
    1. The input is a Dataframe with the arbitrary columns padding the left.
 After the left-padding columns, columns have headings, strings corresponding to consecutive integers.
 The columns underneath the headings contain counting numbers or 0.
 The numbers represent, e.g., the output of a Monte Carlo program that counts the realizations producing a particular integer value, e.g., a particular threshold day (see below).
    2. The output is a Dataframe.
 The output copies the arbitrary left-padding columns.
 After the left-padding columns, columns have headings corresponding to the quantiles input into the program.
 Each quantile (e.g., '0.025', '0.05', etc.) corresponds to 3 columns: 'left', 'sample', and 'right'.
 The entries in the 'sample' column give the actual quantile from the input.
 The 'left' and 'right' columns give the endpoints of a bootstrapped confidence interval (of user-entered size), to indicate the variability of the sample quantile.
 4. Threshold/run_ui_threshold.py :
 <br> Simulates a general (non-Markovian) superspreading epidemic model, under two restrictions: (1) the force of infection is Markovian (i.e., equivalent to a Poisson process); and (2) only stable compartments become infected.
-Here, a compartment is "stable" if an individual in it does not change unless infected.
-In an SIR model, e.g., an individual in the "Susceptible" compartment remains susceptible unless infected.
+Here, a compartment is _stable_ if an individual in it does not change unless infected.
+In an SIR model, e.g., individuals in the "Susceptible" and "Recovered" compartments remain there unless infected.
 The compartments, age-groups, etc., are otherwise arbitrary.

 **A Detailed Explanation of Threshold/run_ui_threshold.py**

-A non-Markovian simulation can be computationally expensive.
+A non-Markovian epidemic simulation can be computationally expensive.
 A superspreading model might, e.g., use a general gamma-distributed infectious period.
-If too many individuals are infected (e.g., greater than 200), an exact non-Markovian simulation becomes computationally burdensome, because each individual's time of recovery from infection must be stored.
+If too many individuals are infected (e.g., greater than 200), an exact non-Markovian simulation becomes computationally burdensome, because each individual's time of recovery from infection must be stored separately.
 Two options can reduce computation: (1) an option for approximating with discrete time-steps (not implemented in the present programs, but in principle available with the call set_delta(delta) in the file Executable/modules/jls_epidemic_infect.py); and (2) an option '-w' that creates watchers that terminate the computation when it meets a condition, e.g., if the number of daily infections exceeds y.

 The **Threshold/** directories contain data, an executable, and output for calculating a threshold day where 30 or more new cases occur daily.
 It simulates a superspreading SEIR compartmental model with imperfect ascertainment exactly and uses a watcher to terminate the simulation.
 It does not use a branching process approximation.